gitjps/chatbot_phone_handover/README.md

-# Handover from chat with bot to a phone call with a sales agent
+# Handover from chatbot to phone call

 A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to a sales agent.